Join us on Sunday, September 30th

 What should I wear?

 Please wear comfortable shoes that are accommodating for exploring uneven terrain and that you don’t mind getting a little dirty, and dress in layers appropriate for the day’s forecast.
-Sunscreen is also a great idea!
+Sunscreen is also a great idea… and maybe an umbrella!

 What's the restroom situation?